Hildebrand Law, P.C. mobile logo

 In conclusion, the Arizona Court of Appeals found that the act of obtaining certain educational or vocational training to enter into a new profession was not, in and of itself, constitute a change in circumstances to modify child support in Arizona, a basis to attribute income to a parent, or the basis upon which to retroactively modify that child parent’s child support obligation.

 If you have questions about attributing income for child support in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child support and family law attorneys have over 100 years of combined experience successfully representing clients in child support and family law cases.
+Our Arizona child support and family law attorneys have decades of combined experience successfully representing clients in child support and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.